devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 Select **Create Pipeline**.

 {% hint style="info" %}
 The total timeout for the execution of the CI pipeline is by default set as 3600 seconds.
-This default timeout is configurable according to the use case.
+This default timeout is configurable according to the use case (refer [Build Infra](https://docs.devtron.ai/global-configurations/build-infra)).
 The timeout can be edited in the configmap of the orchestrator service in the env variable as `env:"DEFAULT_TIMEOUT" envDefault:"3600"`
 {% endhint %}

 ##### Scan for Vulnerabilities